Yiling-J/carrier/README.md

 ```
 `Create` only exists in ent factory, will call ent builder `Save` method.

-Put Trait first because Trait will override other types.
+Put Trait first because Trait can override other types.

 ## Factory API
 ## Common Recipes